 Discover available MCP servers

-Pipedream provides 2,700+ APIs as MCP servers.
-Each server corresponds to an app integration (like Notion, Gmail, or Slack) and has its own specific set of tools that you can expose to OpenAI.
+Pipedream provides + APIs as MCP servers.
+Each server corresponds to an app integration (like Notion, Gmail, or Slack) and has its own specific set of tools.
+For detailed information on discovering apps and enabling automatic app discovery, check out app discovery section.

 Use Pipedream’s remote MCP server